0xMoZi/drug-safety-oracle/README.md

 # → creates signer/oracle_key.json (NEVER commit this file)

 # Step 2: Build and declare
+# declare contract again is optional, declare only when you modified the contract
 make build
 make declare-oracle
 # → copy class_hash to .env → ORACLE_CLASS_HASH